 There are many wonderful playgrounds to enjoy.
-Hecksher Park and Breezy Park, Eisenhower's "Let All the Children Play Park" is farther away but worth the drive (and walking distance to children's outdoor mini-golf...a summer "goodie.")
-Some local beaches have nice playgrounds as well, such as Gold Star and Fleet's Cove
+Heckscher Park and Breezy Park, Eisenhower's "Let All the Children Play Park" is farther away but worth the drive (and walking distance to children's outdoor mini-golf...a summer "goodie.")
+Some local beaches have nice playgrounds as well, such as Gold Star and Crab Meadow